Twinsies! Serena Williams And Olympia Ohanian Are The Sweetest Stuart Weitzman Spokesfamily Everrrr

 When it comes to keeping it cute in a campaign, Stuart Weitzman killed it with their latest series of ads shot with Serena Williams.

-The luxury shoemaker tapped the tennis champ’s toddler, three-year-old Olympia Ohanian to join her mom for their Spring 2021 campaign
+The luxury shoemaker tapped the tennis champ’s toddler, three-year-old Olympia Ohanian to join her mom for their Spring 2021 campaign.

 https://twitter.com/StuartWeitzman/status/1366830758774640641/photo/1